Phyllis Schlafly: Opposition to Equal Rights Amendment

-Critics of Schlafly viewed her advocacy against equal rights and her role as a working professional as a contradiction.
-Gloria Steinem and author Pia de Solenni, among others, considered it ironic that in Schlafly's role as an advocate for the full-time mother and wife, she herself was a lawyer, newsletter editor, touring speaker, and political activist.
+Critics of Schlafly pointed out that she was not a typical housewife, as she was heavily involved in political causes.

 Broadcast media

-In broadcast media, Schlafly provided commentaries on Chicago news radio station WBBM from 1973 to 1975, the CBS Morning News from 1974 to 1975, and then on CNN from 1980 to 1983.
+In broadcast media, Schlafly provided commentaries on Chicago news radio station WBBM from 1973–75, CBS Morning News from 1974-75, and CNN from 1980-83.
 In 1983, she began creating syndicated daily 3-minute commentaries for radio.
 In 1989, she began hosting a weekly radio talk show, Eagle Forum Live.